tiMaxal/pairs3d/README.md

   __pairs3d__
 Stereo Image Pair Sorter
- [created by chatgpt vibe-code] separate stereo pairs, and single images, from one folder
+ [created by chatgpt vibe-code] separate stereo "cha-cha" pairs, and single images, from one folder

 `pairs3d` is a basic python GUI tool that automatically identifies and separates stereo image pairs from folders containing both stereo pairs and single images.
-It uses perceptual hashing and timestamp proximity to detect stereo pairs and organizes them into separate folders for easy management.
+It uses perceptual hashing and timestamp proximity to detect stereo pairs and organizes them into separate pair/single folders for easy management.

  __Features__
 Detects stereo image pairs based on: